There's always next year in sports, and the grid for the 2025 Formula One season is almost set amid a flurry of activity.

 2025: George Russell, Kimi Antonelli

-Mercedes has a strong junior program (of which Russell was a graduate) and turned to top prospect Kimi Antonelli for the second seat.
+Mercedes has a strong junior program (Russell is a graduate as well) and turned to top prospect Kimi Antonelli for the second seat.
 The 18-year-old Italian fast-tracked through the ladder system, skipping F3 to race in F2 this season.

-“I made up my mind five minutes after Lewis Hamilton told me that he’s going to Ferrari,” Wolff said to reporters at Monza.
-“Obviously, we were discussing with other options and also kept the Max idea, didn’t discount it completely with looking at what happened at Red Bull.
+“I made up my mind five minutes after Lewis Hamilton told me that he’s going to Ferrari,” Wolff said to reporters at Monza on Aug.
+31. “Obviously, we were discussing with other options and also kept the Max idea, didn’t discount it completely with looking at what happened at Red Bull.

 “But instinctively, that is the lineup with these two that I always wanted.”